Doing business in Japan

 Main activities.
 The BOJ is the central bank of Japan.
 The BOJ's main objectives include issuing banknotes, carrying out currency and monetary control and ensuring the smooth settlement of funds among banks and other financial institutions.

 Main activities.
 The responsibilities of the ministry include administration of judicial systems including commercial and real estate registration and immigration control as well as public prosecution.
 The ministry also plays an important role in legislation of fundamental statutes including the Civil Code and the Companies Act.

 National Tax Agency

 Main activities.
-The agency, as an external body of the Ministry of Finance, is in charge of assessing and collecting taxes.
+The agency is in charge of assessing and collecting taxes.

 Japan Patent Office (JPO)

 Main activities.
-The JPO is the regulatory authority for the registration of intellectual property.
+The JPO is in charge of the registration of intellectual property.